JonathanKessler/nifioperator/README.md

 `KUBECONFIG=/path/to/kubeconfig.yaml`

-At the root of this project:
+At the root of this project, using a Java 11 JRE:

 `mvn clean install -DskipTests exec:java -Dexec.mainClass=test.com.NiFiClusterOperatorMain`